frwololo/warnel-chawpiovs/README.md

 ![Warnel Chawpiovs preview image](preview.png "Warnel Chawpiovs preview image")

-A card game based on a well known cooperative board game, with full rules enforcement, to play solo or (ultimately) multiplayer
+A card game based on a well known cooperative board game, with full rules enforcement, to play solo or (ultimately) multiplayer.
+Runs on Windows, Linux, MacOS, and Nintendo Switch.

 ## Shortcuts
 * [Installing the game](#users-installing-the-game)